nutti/fake-bge-module/README.md

 ## Requirements

-fake-bge-module uses typing module and type hints available from Python 3.7.
+fake-bge-module uses typing module and type hints which are available from Python 3.7.
 Check your Python version is >= 3.7.